wickywaka/collision_avoidance/README.md

 ## Usage:
 First start the server by typing python server.py in command line (linux) then start the client by typing python client.py in command line (linux)

+## Caution
+It is important that you use python3 on both sides, otherwise it will throw errors